Skip to Main Content

 Paralysis in Cats

 When cats experience paralysis, they are unable to move their limbs.
 Laryngeal paralysis is a different condition in which a cat's upper airway seizes, leaving them unable to breathe.
-Here, our Southern Wisconsin vets explain more about cats with paralysis and the difference between complete, partial and laryngeal paralysis.
+Here, our Janesville vets explain more about cats with paralysis and the difference between complete, partial and laryngeal paralysis.

 Complete & Partial Cat Paralysis